Salah tweet revives dispute with Egypt soccer authorities

 - Analysis: Trump swore to uphold the law; he may be the greatest threat to it

+Egypt’s football association said in a statement it would discuss Salah’s demands Monday.

-Ramy Abbas, Salah’s agent, said they have asked for guarantees regarding Salah’s “wellbeing” while on the national team and assurances that his image rights won’t be violated again.
+Ramy Abbas, Salah’s agent, said he and his client have asked for guarantees regarding the 26-year-old’s “wellbeing” while on the national team and assurances that his image rights won’t be violated again.
+“Enough is enough,” Abbas tweeted.

+Salah’s tweet was widely shared in Egypt, where he is seen as a national hero.

+Egyptian business tycoon Naguib Sawiris called for the resignation of the football association’s board members.